teeframe/protocol-documentation/src/encoding.md

 ## Huffman Compression

 Packets can be compressed using Huffman compression.
 The Teeworlds packet header is never compressed, only its payload.
 The packet header sets a "COMPRESSION" flag if the payload is compressed.

-Technically every packet could be compressed or uncompressed.
+Theoretically every packet could be compressed or uncompressed, however, your implementation must follow these rules:

+- [Control Messages](./fundamentals.md#control-messages) must never be compressed
+- [Default Packets](./fundamentals.md#default-packets) must always be compressed.

 Huffman compression is an algorithm that is not specific to Teeworlds.
 You can learn from any documentation, [like this Youtube video](https://www.youtube.com/watch?v=iiGZ947Tcck), to understand its fundamentals.